Why Buy stock in GSX Techedu Inc. (GSX)?

 GSX Techedu Inc. (NYSE:GSX) trade information

-Sporting 5.93% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 15 when the GSX stock price touched $102.05 or saw a rise of 4.53%.
-Year-to-date, GSX Techedu Inc. shares have moved 345.7%, while the 5-day performance has seen it change 24.24%.
-Over the past 30 days, the shares of GSX Techedu Inc. (NYSE:GSX) have changed 9.23%.
-Short interest in the company has seen 24.26 Million shares shorted with days to cover at 4.34.
+Despite being -1.54% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Sep 17 when the GSX stock price touched $107.18 or saw a rise of 2.15%.
+Year-to-date, GSX Techedu Inc. shares have moved 379.78%, while the 5-day performance has seen it change 15.1%.
+Over the past 30 days, the shares of GSX Techedu Inc. (NYSE:GSX) have changed 16.2%.
+Short interest in the company has seen 24.26 Million shares shorted with days to cover at 4.71.

 GSX Techedu Inc. (GSX) estimates and forecasts